ClarkCGA/moore_phase_6/README.md

 * CP_Landsat imports the .tif files to .rst, then projects them to the desired coordinate system and performs the following functions:
 * Images are pansharpened to 15 meter resolution.
-	* The panchromatic band captures light across the visible spectrum at a 15m resolution, compared to 30m for all other bands.
-The information from the panchromatic band can then be used to increase the resolution of the
+	* The panchromatic band captures light across the visible spectrum (from 0.5 - 0.68 micrometers)at a 15m spatial resolution, compared to 30m pixel size for all other bands.
+The panchromatic band can then be used to increase the resolution of the red, green, and blue bands by combining the higher resolution imagery with the color information.
+See [here](https://up42.com/blog/how-pansharpening-improves-satellite-imagery) for more information of pansharpening.
  * The  [tasseled cap transformation](https://pro.arcgis.com/en/pro-app/latest/help/analysis/raster-functions/tasseled-cap-function.htm) is also run on the data.
 	* Tasseled cap reduces the dimentionality of the data.
-By taking data from 6 bands and condensing it down to 3 images, it still retains important charactaristics about the land surface, and reduces processing time.
+By taking data from 6 bands and condensing it down to 3 images, it still retains important charactaristics about the land surface, and reduces processing time when further analyzing the imagery.
  	* The three output images are greeness, wetness, and brightness.
 Greenness represents healthy vegetation, while wetness measures surface water as well as moisture content in soil and vegetation.
 Brightness represents the overall albedo of ground objects.